Baki-Projesi/Scribe/README.md

         - TranscribeFooterTools.css
       - utils/
         - bufferComboSearch.js
+           -Searches the current character buffer for string matches of mutli-character combinations in the ruleset
         - findWithRegex.js
+           -Uses regular expressions to find ambiguous characters in the input area using the ruleset
         - generateDraftStateObject.js
+           -Helper function that returns an object containing information related to the current EditorState, including current selection, content blocks, etc.
         - getCurrentWordBuffer.js
+           -Returns the current buffer of characters that follow the nearest space to the karet
         - getRelativeParentElement.js
+           -given an element on the DOM, this function returns the nearest relative parent element.
         - groupByKey.js
+           -Set of helper functions that create groupings of disambiguation rules that eventually go to the Dropdown component
         - selectionStateHelpers.js
+           -utility functions that adjust the currrent selection using given parameters
     - routes/
       - About.js
       - App.js